developmental-neuroimaging-lab/mrtrix/README.md

 ### How to use these scripts
 1. Copy the script(s) you want to use to your local working directory.
 2. Edit the directory paths to match the directories in your ARC home directory (change to your username and create sub-folders to match bids_dir and/or mrtrix_out)
-3. Copy the script(s) to your ARC home directory.
+3. Copy the script(s) to your ARC home directory: \
             ` scp script.sh user.name@arc.ucalgary.ca:/home/user.name `
-4. To run a single subject from your ARC home directory do:
+4. To run a single subject from your ARC home directory do: \
-           ` sbatch script.sh sub-XXXXX ses-XX `
+           ` sbatch script.sh sub-XXXXX ses-XX ` \
       (if you are processing data from a study that is not longitudinal, omit 'ses-XX')
 5. To run a batch of subjects: \
-    a) create a subject list text file (e.g., sublist_b750.txt) with one subject and session per line in the format: sub-10001 ses-01 \
+    a) create a subject list text file (e.g., sublist_b750.txt) with one subject and session per line in the format: \
+        sub-10001 ses-01 \
         sub-10001 ses-02 \
         sub-10002 ses-01 \
         sub-10002 ses-02 \
     b) Copy the subject list to your ARC home directory. \
     c) Copy batch_submit_jobs.sh to your ARC home directory. \
     d) Edit batch_submit_jobs.sh so that subjects_b750 and/or subjects_b2000 match file names of your subject lists and sbatch is set to run the script(s) you wish to run.
-If you are only running a process on b750 data, comment out the lines for b2000 data.
+If you are only running a process on b750 data, comment out the lines for b2000 data. \
         ```
         nano batch_submit_jobs.sh
-        ```
+        ``` \
         CTRL+X to exit, Y to save \

-    e) Run batch_submit_jobs.sh
+    e) Run batch_submit_jobs.sh: \
         ```
         sh batch_submit_jobs.sh
-        ```
+        ``` \
         This will submit a separate job for each subject/session in your sublist(s)

 ### Check job status and troubleshoot
 For each job submitted, a file called slurm-########.out will be printed to your ARC working directory.
 These files will include text logs of the processing steps.
-You can read them using:
+You can read them using: \
         ` cat slurm-#########.out `

-To check the status of jobs you've submitted, run:
+To check the status of jobs you've submitted, run: \
-        ` squeue --user user.name `
+        ` squeue --user user.name ` \
     You should see a list of jobs that are running (status "R") and a list of jobs in queue (status "PD")

 ### Moving data to the server